learnbin.net nav logo

 So, when we consider the above facts, Sustainability can be generally defined as the ability of something (like a product or a service) to maintain/ keep going by itself.
 For example, we can look at biological systems like rainforests, wetlands, and coral reef habitats.
 They remain productive, maintaining and preserving their resources and diversity over very long periods of time.

 So, it seems like sustainability is a big concern when it comes to preserving resources and energy.
-It is very important to preserve resources and energy over the long term than expending/ exhausting them fast to achieve short terms goals and needs.
+It is very important to preserve resources and energy over the long term rather than expending/ exhausting them fast to achieve short-term goals and needs.

 History of the term “Sustainability”